rubocode/frontier.nvim/README.md

 # uniwatch.nvim
-A collection of colorschemes look identical both on xterm256 and truecolor terminals
+A collection of colorschemes that look identical both on xterm256 and truecolor terminals

 > This is a work in progress!